mmbase/didactor/didactor/trunk/README.txt

 here for  provider 'vu' and several educations all kind of stuff is overrriden.
-This is build as a war overlay and included in the 'vu' didactor distro.
+This is build as a war overlay and included in the 'vu' didactor distro, together with a selection of the didactor overlays.